 Parents write about Asperger’s…What Does It Mean To Me?

 “I bought two of these – my son and I spent several months doing the workbook together and I gave the other one to his school.
 Whenever anyone asks what Asperger book they should get, this is at the top of my list.”

 “We decided to wait until she was 9 to share her diagnosis with her.
 We used this workbook to explain to her about Asperger’s and she loves completing the worksheets and really seems to understand it very well.
-She was so excited about the book that she took it to school and showed her teacher who also thought it is a great workbook and the school is considering purchasing copies for other students.
+She was so excited about the book that she took it to school and showed it to her teacher who also thought it is a great workbook and the school is considering purchasing copies for other students.
 I would highly recommend this workbook for any child with Asperger’s or autism, and for parents to share it with their child.
-I think it would be most appropriate for children ages 8-13, but could be used for older children as a form of self exploration.”
+I think it would be most appropriate for children ages 8-13 but could be used for older children as a form of self-exploration.”